The MiSTer Station

 Power consumption

-My main concern before the start of this build was the power consumption of the Terasic DE10-Nano board, together with all the additional accessories like:
+My main concern before I started of this build was the power consumption of the Terasic DE10-Nano board, together with all the additional accessories like:

 • a non-powered USB splitter or USB hub inside the case.